PaleoHunter/GAM305-Team-Project/README.md

 What would we do Differently?

 //Nick

 I want to make it so that the enemy characters will respawn when killed that way the player has more things to fight.
 Not having a respawn point makes the enemies feel not as terifying.
 The player could easily take out the ones on the map and be left with nothing to do.
 I also want to impliment a scoreboard to count the players kills so people can compare to see how well they did before being overrun by the enemy.
 To combat the issue I have been having with the error when pushing to github I will make a clone of the project so that if anything gets deleted I can easily copy it from the other project clone without having to waste hours doing what I have already completed.

 Tools/Techniques Not Helpful?

+//Nick

 While I have been mainly using the same tools as last time and not had many issues, I began to run into a few with GitHub and Unreal Engine 5.
 When trying to push to github some of the stuff that I have created in Unreal pops up as errors and it will delete what I have done because it wont accept my yes command to keep it.
 This causes me to have to rewrite what i have done while adding what needs to be completed for this week.
 Hopefully I can understand the issue and fix it soon.

+## Module Six Project Log - Team Reflection

+What Went Well?

+What Went Wrong?

+What Previous Evaluations that were integrated?

+What would we do Differently?

+Tools/Techniques Not Helpful?